grempe/grempe.github.io/_posts/2016/2016-01-11-yubikey-gnupg-2-1-and-ssh.md

 * insert key *
 {% endhighlight %}

-Running `gpg2 --card-status` should display all of the info for your Yubikey and the keys you have installed on it.
+Running `gpg2 --card-status` should display a summary of your Yubikey config including the keys you have installed on it.

-If you have reached this point, you are almost ready to go.
+Now you are almost ready to go.
 Your GPG keys are on your Yubikey, the `gpg-agent` is running and ready to support your SSH client, and all that you need to do is reveal your SSH public key so you can add it to the `authorized_keys` file on your remote server you want to access with SSH.

 {% highlight text %}
-~$ ssh-add -L
-error fetching identities for protocol 1: agent refused operation ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCms1sSkTyI6SUCPxMTiF8gr79+aKu7+eHHVl6fN36HACaTxSouTH3m4cfRc+tZUc3xBxMw5dIsHqD0dAahE/1uDlm+T9uxw9H+m5DpX3sZc/ZR9OYAtGmjpNp8Qa+dS1LnbuIDhF5WziFjekbXnp/WAGO+06sXw3Prelhk26RSEDInj2pGubzEFDqcr1YJHHa/9Ym9vQGboVGUnw9AaoG4GUOAJ1ZEG0S3tgqM8x4u90eynVd0T5e/SExX8zyvtivJWz6Pul84uVf7jcJJ7XGx6592alY4KmrhTauJeOB+YVmQdId7D/Iz9U1Kn45bQAtM4hTt6FPbU5MJmHK7YymF cardno:000600000000 ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCms1sSkTyI6SUCPxMTiF8gr79+aKu7+eHHVl6fN36HACaTxSouTH3m4cfRc+tZUc3xBxMw5dIsHqD0dAahE/1uDlm+T9uxw9H+m5DpX3sZc/ZR9OYAtGmjpNp8Qa+dS1LnbuIDhF5WziFjekbXnp/WAGO+06sXw3Prelhk26RSEDInj2pGubzEFDqcr1YJHHa/9Ym9vQGboVGUnw9AaoG4GUOAJ1ZEG0S3tgqM8x4u90eynVd0T5e/SExX8zyvtivJWz6Pul84uVf7jcJJ7XGx6592alY4KmrhTauJeOB+YVmQdId7D/Iz9U1Kn45bQAtM4hTt6FPbU5MJmHK7YymF (none)
+error fetching identities for protocol 1: agent refused operation ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCms1sSkTyI6SUCPxMTiF8gr79+aKu7+eHHVl6fN36HACaTxSouTH3m4cfRc+tZUc3xBxMw5dIsHqD0dAahE/1uDlm+T9uxw9H+m5DpX3sZc/ZR9OYAtGmjpNp8Qa+dS1LnbuIDhF5WziFjekbXnp/WAGO+06sXw3Prelhk26RSEDInj2pGubzEFDqcr1YJHHa/9Ym9vQGboVGUnw9AaoG4GUOAJ1ZEG0S3tgqM8x4u90eynVd0T5e/SExX8zyvtivJWz6Pul84uVf7jcJJ7XGx6592alY4KmrhTauJeOB+YVmQdId7D/Iz9U1Kn45bQAtM4hTt6FPbU5MJmHK7YymF cardno:000600000000
 {% endhighlight %}

-In this case, three lines are being printed.
-The first error line is something I have not figured out how to remove yet but it does not seem to affect functionality.
-The second and third lines in my case are both the same public key and differ only in the comment field at the end.
-I grabbed the last line and pasted that into the `authorized_keys` file on my remote machine and changed the comment field to indicate that this key was for my Yubikey.
+In my case, two lines are printed.
+The first error line is something I have not figured out how to remove yet but it does not seem to affect any functionality.
+Grab the last line starting with `ssh-rsa` and paste that into the `authorized_keys` file on the remote machine you want to SSH to.

-{% highlight text %}
-ssh-rsa AAAAB3NzaC1yc2EAAAADAQABAAABAQCms1sSkTyI6SUCPxMTiF8gr79+aKu7+eHHVl6fN36HACaTxSouTH3m4cfRc+tZUc3xBxMw5dIsHqD0dAahE/1uDlm+T9uxw9H+m5DpX3sZc/ZR9OYAtGmjpNp8Qa+dS1LnbuIDhF5WziFjekbXnp/WAGO+06sXw3Prelhk26RSEDInj2pGubzEFDqcr1YJHHa/9Ym9vQGboVGUnw9AaoG4GUOAJ1ZEG0S3tgqM8x4u90eynVd0T5e/SExX8zyvtivJWz6Pul84uVf7jcJJ7XGx6592alY4KmrhTauJeOB+YVmQdId7D/Iz9U1Kn45bQAtM4hTt6FPbU5MJmHK7YymF (yubikey)
-{% endhighlight %}
+This should be one long line and should contain no line breaks.

 [Here is what the docs say](https://gnupg.org/faq/whats-new-in-2.1.html){:target="_blank"}
 about the behavior of `gpg-agent` in the context of SSH.
 This is important to understand.